Coffs Harbour Council, in accordance with the provisions of the Local Government

-These zones relate to certain Parks and Reserves as indicated
+APAs relate to Council parks and reserves as indicated

-on the maps below.
+in the online map.
 Alcohol prohibitions generally apply between certain time

 periods, usually 9.00pm until 9.00am however there are some locations where

-a 24-hour prohibition applies.
-Parks that have alcohol prohibitions in place have
+Parks and reserves that have alcohol prohibitions in place have

-the prohibition period alcohol may not be taken in or consumed within the signed
+the prohibition period alcohol may not be consumed within the signed

 area.
 Fines apply and alcohol can be confiscated and disposed of by

-the police or other authorised enforcement officers during the prohibition period.
+Police or Council Rangers during the prohibition period.